Price breaks are offered on most items...

 Frequently Asked Questions

-Whitening results are very stable, but depending on the patient’s nutrition and lifestyle habits, the procedure may need to be redone periodically.
-Due to the safety of the whitening agents, this should not concern the dentist or patient. -
+Tooth whitening results can last a year or more.11, 12 Teeth whitening results are very stable, but depending on the patient’s nutrition and lifestyle habits, the procedure may need to be redone periodically.
+Due to the safety of the teeth whitening agents, this should not concern the dentist or patient.

 Research & Studies